Police ranks of the Philippines

 The following are the ranks of officials and officers of the Philippine National Police (PNP).
 These men and women report to the president of the Philippines as the commander-in-chief, through the secretary of the interior and local government, who is ex officio the chair of the National Police Commission, and the undersecretary for public safety under the Department of the Interior and Local Government.

 Current ranking classification (2019–present)

 As of February 2019, a new ranking classification for the Philippine National Police was adopted, eliminating the confusion of old ranks.
 The enabling law for the ranking is Republic Act 11200 which was signed by President Rodrigo Duterte, amending Section 28 of the Department of the Interior and Local Government Act of 1990 that refers to the ranking classification of the Philippine National Police.

 However, the usage of this classification internally by the PNP was put on hold in March 2019 during the creation of rules and regulations (IRR) of the rank classification, which determined how each rank would be officially abbreviated.
 The new rank abbreviations and the IRR of the new rank system officially took effect on March 25, 2019.
 These new ranks are equivalent to those of the Armed Forces of the Philippines.
+The rank system of the Philippine National Police is broadly aligned with that of the Armed Forces of the Philippines, facilitating coordination between civilian law enforcement and military institutions in areas such as national security, disaster response, and joint operations.